MirisWisdom/HCE/spv3/legacy/shaders/master/doc/shader-definitions.md

 ## Dynamic Flares

 **Technique used - Dynamic Pseudo Lens Flares**
-Effect that shows lens flares automatically based bright spots in the scene.
+Effect that shows lens flares automatically based on bright spots in the scene.

 ## Lens Dirt